Caring for our planet

 - Provide waste recycling facilities for all guests.

-- Kitchen waste, we provide and manage composting and recycling.
+- We provide and manage composting and recycling of kitchen waste.

 - Provide eco-friendly and responsibly purchased cleaning materials.